Cognigy/Documentation/docs/en/docs/voicegateway/installation/browser-requirements.md

 ### Browser Requirements

-The Voice Gateway web frontend works with most modern web browsers.
+The VoiceGateway Web Portal works with most modern web browsers.
 The following table shows the list of supported web browsers:

 | Browser         | Minimum version |
 | --------------- | --------------- |